Human rights defenders & security

 NEXT CALL FOR APPLICATIONS

-- The participants for the first second of 2017 have been selected in July 2017.
+- The participants for the first round of 2018 have been selected in January 2018.

-- The next call is scheduled on the 15th of November 2017.
+- The next call is scheduled for June 2018.

 Watch short videos featuring former Shelter City participants.

 On the EU Human Rights Defenders Relocation Platform you'll find information about other temporary relocation initiatives for human rights defenders at risk.

 More info?
 Contact Suzan Goes, Suzan.Goes[at]justiceandpeace.nl, Programme Officer.